-Control of the ADT7483A is carried out via the serial bus.
-The ADT7483A is connected to the serial bus as a slave device, under the control of a master device.
+Control of the ADT7481 is achieved via the serial bus.
+The ADT7481 is connected to this bus as a slave device under the control of a master device.

-The ADT7483A has an SMBus timeout feature.
-When this is enabled, the SMBus typically times out after 25 ms of no activity.
+The ADT7481 has an SMBus timeout feature.
+When this is enabled, the SMBus will typically timeout after 25 ms of no activity.
 However, this feature is not enabled by default.
-Bit 7 (SCL timeout bit) of the consecutive $\overline{\text{ALERT}}$ register (Address = 0x22) should be set to enable the SCL timeout.
-Bit 6 (SDA timeout bit) of the consecutive $\overline{\text{ALERT}}$ register (Address = 0x22) should be set to enable the SDA timeout.
+Set Bit 7 (SCL timeout bit) of the consecutive alert register (Address 0x22) to enable the SCL timeout.
+Set Bit 6 (SDA timeout bit) of the consecutive alert register (Address 0x22) to enable the SDA timeout.

-The ADT7483A supports packet error checking (PEC) and its use is optional.
+The ADT7481 supports packet error checking (PEC) and its use is optional.
 It is triggered by supplying the extra clock for the PEC byte.
 The PEC byte is calculated using CRC-8.
 The frame check sequence (FCS) conforms to CRC-8 by the polynomial: